 In 2003 I left Minnesota and moved to Somalia where my husband taught Physics and English at Amoud University in a northern village.
 Since then, I have also lived in Kenya, France, and Djibouti.

-Tom teaches at the University of Djibouti and runs our NGO, Resource Exchange International.
 We aim to be a part of community development that affects the whole person from education to employment to the spiritual life and physical health.
-Long-term change requires long-term investment and so, after eleven years, we are still here.
+Long-term change requires long-term investment and so, after fourteen years, we are still here.

 Welcome to Djibouti Jones and please join the conversation.

 Comment policy: Unfortunately, there are internet-haters out there.
-Trolls might be another good word.
 People who abuse, insult, use this space as a personal platform to air all their vehement complaints, and just plain meanness.
 These things will not be tolerated.
 Criticism and dialogue are welcome, as a blogger and a person, I am willing to be sharpened by you.
 But I reserve the right to block or erase inappropriate comments.

 Reposting policy: I love when you share my work.
 But it is my work.
 Please email me to ask about how you can reproduce it.

 Links: this website includes affiliate links which means if you click through to a product and purchase something I may, at some unknown future point, receive a commission